Keizaal/Keizaal/README.md

 Download the newest [Visual C++ 2019 redists](https://aka.ms/vs/16/release/vc_redist.x64.exe).
 Be sure to restart your computer afterward.

-**Skyrim can't seem to get past character creation without crashing.**
+**Skyrim can't get past character creation without crashing.**

 Change your Windows regional format to "English (United States)", as seem below.

 ![](https://raw.githubusercontent.com/PierreDespereaux/Keizaal/main/images/Troubleshooting%20Regional%20Format.png)

 Contact Pierre Despereaux on either the [Wabbajack](https://discordapp.com/invite/wabbajack) or [Keizaal](https://discord.gg/eYZJFP8) Discord server for individual help and guidance.
+If you make modifications to this modlist, you do so at your own risk.
+No support will be provided.

+Please note that manual installations are <ins>**NOT SUPPORTED**</ins>.
+There are simply too many variables that go on during manual installations that attempting to troubleshoot each user individually is simply not realistic, it would likely be a waste of everyone's time.

 ## Credits